ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

 Clone using SSH
 ~~~~~~~~~~~~~~~

-Cloning using ``SSH`` requires :ref:`Enabling SSH`.
-After that, you can
+Cloning using ``SSH`` requires that SSH be enabled.
+For more information, see :ref:`Enable SSH`.
-clone a repository by running this command:
+To clone a repository using SSH, run this command:

 .. code-block:: bash